Arts Therapies and Gender Issues

 15. Complicated Gender and Problematized Bodies: the impact of severe illness explored through the lens of Portrait Therapy.
 Dr Susan M. D. Carr.

 16. Experimenting with Gender Roles in Virtual Reality.
-Nicole Ottiger and Dr Rose Ehemann.
+Dr Rose Ehemann Nicole Ottiger.

 17. Conclusion.
 Professor Susan Hogan.